 The various sub-menus under Warehouse together provide operations you need to manage stock.
 You can:

 Packing orders and deliveries are usually defined automatically by calculating requirements based on sales.
-Stores staff use picking lists generated by Open ERP, produced automatically in order of priority.
+Stores staff use picking lists generated by Odoo, produced automatically in order of priority.

 Stock management is, like accounting, double-entry.
 So, stocks do not appear and vanish magically within a warehouse, they just get moved from place to place.
 And, just like accounting, such a double-entry system gives you big advantages when you come to audit stock because each missing item has a counterpart somewhere.

 Most stock management software is limited to generating lists of products in warehouses.
-Because of its double- entry system Open ERP automatically manages customer and supplier stocks as well, which has many advantages: complete traceability from supplier to customer, management of consigned stock, and analysis of counterpart stock moves.
+Because of its double- entry system Odoo automatically manages customer and supplier stocks as well, which has many advantages: complete traceability from supplier to customer, management of consigned stock, and analysis of counterpart stock moves.

 Furthermore, just like accounts, stock locations are hierarchical, so you can carry out analyses at various levels of detail.

-Open ERP’s production management capabilities enable companies to plan, automate and track manufacturing and product assembly.
-Open ERP supports multi-level bills of materials and lets you substitute subassemblies dynamically, at the time of sales ordering.
+Odoo’s production management capabilities enable companies to plan, automate and track manufacturing and product assembly.
+Odoo supports multi-level bills of materials and lets you substitute subassemblies dynamically, at the time of sales ordering.
 You can create virtual subassemblies for re-use on several products with phantom bills of materials.

 BOMs, Routing, Work Centers